 The Role of Fleetwood Civic Society

-Until recent years there was no water and sewage connection to the Mount Pavilion.
-After it was vacated by it’s last commercial occupant in the 1990’s it stood empty for a long time, save for the odd open day and special event.
+Fleetwood Civic Society has played a key part in looking after the building which we enjoy today.
+For many years there was no mains water and sewage connection to the Pavilion.
+After it was vacated by the last commercial occupant in the 1990’s, the Pavilion stood empty for a long time, save for the odd open day and special event.

 Fleetwood Festive Lights light up The Mount Pavilion at Christmas.

-Heritage Open Days
+Fleetwood Heritage Open Days

 The Mount Crest

 The Crest is a relatively new thing, installed on the slope to the seaward side of the Mount.

 Over at the Fylde and Wyre Antiquarian website, there’s a fascinating article which delves into the past of The Mount.
 Including tales of mediaeval sheep enclosures, a Roman well and local riots!

 Would you like your own Mount Pavilion?